Prerequisites to access the Microsoft Entra reporting API

 - Copy the Application (client) ID.

-- Go to App Registration > Select your application > Certificates & secrets > Certificates > Upload certificate and upload your certificate's public key file.
+- Browse to Certificates & secrets > Certificates > Upload certificate and upload your certificate's public key file.

 - If you don't have a certificate to upload, follow the steps outlined in the Create a self-signed certificate to authenticate your application article.

-Next you'll authenticate with the configuration settings you just gathered.
+Next you need to authenticate with the configuration settings you just gathered.
 Open PowerShell and run the following command, replacing the placeholders with your information.

 Connect-MgGraph -ClientID YOUR_APP_ID -TenantId YOUR_TENANT_ID -CertificateName YOUR_CERT_SUBJECT ## Or -CertificateThumbprint instead of -CertificateName

 - Explore the full list of reporting-related Microsoft Graph PowerShell cmdlets.

 Programmatic access APIs:

 - Security detections: Identity Protection risk detections API

 500 HTTP internal server error while accessing Microsoft Graph beta endpoint: We don't currently support the Microsoft Graph beta endpoint - make sure to access the activity logs using the Microsoft Graph v1.0 endpoint.